London 2012: The 1948 torch relay on a shoestring

 By the time the torch reached the penultimate runner, RS Ellis, 17, of Wembley County Grammar School, outside the Empire Stadium's opening ceremony, excitement was at fever pitch on a hot day.

 Hampton's The Austerity Olympics describes how Ellis hid the unlit torch in his sweater for fear the crowds would pull it apart.

-"Then, with the torch alight," he wrote, "I was off into the path cleared for me by six motor-cycle police."'Seething mass of humanity'
+"Then, with the torch alight," he wrote, "I was off into the path cleared for me by six motor-cycle police."